-Fault-trench data presently document at least eight large earthquakes on the WVFZ three on the Taylorsville fault and five (or more) on the Granger fault-since the time of the Lake Bonneville highstand around 18 ka.
-On the Taylorsville fault, three surface-faulting earthquakes have been documented at the Airport East site (AE1, AE2, and AE3; this study) and one earthquake has been documented at the nearby AGRA site (see Hylland and others, 2014, appendix H).
-Timing of the earthquake at the AGRA site (2.2 ± 0.2 ka) is very similar to the timing of Airport East earthquake AE3 (2.0 ± 0.3 ka), and we consider it likely that surface faulting at the two sites occurred during the same earthquake.
-A fourth earthquake at the Airport East site (LE1; this study), suggested by liquefaction and ground deformation, apparently did not result from slip on the Taylorsville fault at the Airport East site.
+Presently available fault-trench data document at least eight surface-faulting earthquakes on the WVFZ-- three on the Taylorsville fault and five (or more) on the Granger faultsince the time of the Lake Bonneville highstand around 18 ka.
+On the Taylorsville fault, three surface-faulting earthquakes have been documented at the Airport East site (AE1, AE2, and AE3; this study) and one earthquake has been documented at the nearby AGRA site (figure 2; also see Hylland and others, 2014, appendix H).
+Timing of the earthquake at the AGRA site $(2.2 \pm 0.2 \text{ ka})$ is very similar to the timing of Airport East earthquake AE3 ( $2.0 \pm 0.3$ ka), and we consider it likely that surface faulting at the two sites occurred during the same earthquake.
+A fourth earthquake at the Airport East site (LE1; this study), evident from liquefaction features and ground deformation, probably did not result from slip on the Taylorsville fault at the Airport East site.
 On the Granger fault, four (or more) surface-faulting earthquakes have been documented at the Baileys Lake site (BL1, BL2, BL3, and BL4; Hylland and others, 2014), and a fifth earthquake was documented in a consultant trench (Terracon site; see Hylland and others, 2014, appendix H).

-When comparing the mean earthquake times of Taylorsville-fault earthquakes AE1, AE2, and AE3 with timing of the single latest Holocene earthquake on the Granger fault (documented at the Terracon site), no correlation of earthquakes is apparent (figure 12).
-As noted by Hylland and others (2014), large uncertainty exists in the timing of the earthquake at the Terracon site due to the short duration of the investigation (precluding detailed logging) and the nature of the radiocarbon ages (apparent mean residence time [AMRT] ages from bulk-soil samples) used to constrain the earthquake timing.
-Still, the mean age of this earthquake differs by 700-800 yr from the mean ages of earthquakes AE2 and AE3, so the current data do not present a compelling case for the Granger-fault earthquake at the Terracon site occurring at the same time as an earthquake on the Taylorsville fault.
+When comparing the mean earthquake times of Taylorsvillefault earthquakes AE1, AE2, and AE3 with timing of the single latest Holocene earthquake on the Granger fault (documented at the Terracon site), no correlation of earthquakes is readily apparent (figure 12).
+As noted by Hylland and others (2014), large uncertainty exists in the timing of the Terracon earthquake due to the short duration of the study (precluding detailed logging) and the nature of the radiocarbon ages (AMRT ages from bulk-soil samples) used to constrain earthquake timing.
+Although the two-sigma uncertainties of the Terraconearthquake timing overlap with those of earthquakes AE2 and AE3, the mean age of the Terracon earthquake differs by 700-800 yr from the mean ages of earthquakes AE2 and AE3.
+Thus, the current data do not present a compelling case for the Granger-fault earthquake at the Terracon site occurring at the same time as an earthquake on the Taylorsville fault.

-As described above, radiocarbon and OSL ages constrain the timing of LE1 at the Airport East site to 5.1 ± 0.3 ka.
-Earthquake BL1 at the Baileys Lake site on the Granger fault has roughly similar timing: 5.5 ± 0.8 ka (Hylland and others, 2014).
-Given the similar mean times and overlapping two-sigma uncertainties, a correlation between the surface-faulting earthquake at the Baileys Lake site and the liquefaction event at the Airport East site seems reasonable.
+As described above, radiocarbon and OSL ages constrain the timing of LE1 at the Airport East site to $5.1 \pm 0.3$ ka.
+Earthquake BL1 at the Baileys Lake site on the Granger fault has roughly similar timing: $5.5 \pm 0.8$ ka (Hylland and others, 2014).
+Given the similar mean times and overlapping two-sigma uncertainties, a correlation between the surfacefaulting earthquake at the Baileys Lake site and the liquefaction event at the Airport East site seems reasonable.
 If one assumes that the deformation at both sites resulted from the same earthquake, the average of the modeled mean times for LE1 and BL1 (5.3 ka) may best represent the mean time of the earthquake.